-- Excisional biopsy: The removal of an entire lump/Tumor.
+- NExcisional biopsy: The removal of an entire lump/Tumor.

-- Incisional biopsy: The removal of part / sample of tissue.
+- NIncisional biopsy: The removal of part / sample of tissue.

-- Core biopsy: The removal of Sample of a tissue using a specialized needle.
+- NCore biopsy: The removal of Sample of a tissue using a specialized needle.

-- Fine-needle aspiration (FNA) biopsy: The removal of tissue using a fine needle.
+- NFine-needle aspiration (FNA) biopsy: The removal of tissue using a fine needle.

 Most appropriate treatment will be designed based on results of the tests which will throw light on the following

-- Likely possibility of disease coming back (Recurrence).
+- NLikely possibility of disease coming back (Recurrence).